OpenClaw has 270K+ GitHub stars and a fast-growing system of agents. And they all hit the same wall: structured data at scale.

 Say you want a weekly intelligence briefing on your top three competitors: their LinkedIn posts, YouTube activity, and Twitter threads from the past seven days, summarized by product updates and community sentiment.

-In OpenClaw, that can be a single conversational instruction:
+In OpenClaw, that's a single conversational instruction:

 "Pull the latest LinkedIn posts, YouTube videos, and Twitter threads about Lovable, Bolt, and Replit from the past 7 days and summarize key product updates and community sentiment."